dokku/dokku/docs/nginx.md

 # Default site

 By default, dokku will route any received request with an unknown HOST header value to the lexicographically first site in the nginx config stack.
-If this is not the desired behavior, you may want to add the following configuration to nginx.
+If this is not the desired behavior, you may want to add the following configuration to the global nginx configuration.
 This will catch all unknown HOST header values and return a `410 Gone` response.
 You can replace the `return 410;` with `return 444;` which will cause nginx to not respond to requests that do not match known domains (connection refused).

 ```
 server {